 Air Conditioner Parts and Functions

 It is a medium flow through the refrigeration system and carries the heat in different forms.
 It absorbs the heat from the high-temperature medium and exerts it on the high-temperature medium.

 Some examples of refrigerants include sulfur dioxide, ammonia, methyl chloride, carbon dioxide, and ether.

 The function of the compressor is to compress the vapor refrigerant that comes from the evaporator.
 Due to that, the pressure and temperature of refrigerant increase.

 The temperature of the refrigerant that comes out from the compressor is higher than the atmospheric temperature.

 Different types of compressors are used in refrigeration systems.
 These are rotary, reciprocating, multi-stage, and hermetically sealed.

 The function of the condenser is to reject heat into the atmosphere while passing through the condenser coils.
 During this phase of heat ejection, vapor refrigerant starts converting into liquid.
 It happens due to the condenser coils.

-As the vapor starts flowing through the condenser coils, it transfers heat to the coils and starts converting into liquid.
+As the vapor starts flowing through the condenser coils, it transfers heat to the coils and begins transforming into liquid.
 Sometimes it uses fans or cooling fins to cool the vapor.

 Condenser capacity depends on the type of material of the pipe, the amount of contact of vapor to the wall of the coil, and the surrounding temperature or temperature difference.

-If the coil material has high thermal conductivity, it cools vapor refrigerant very fast.
-If the pipe diameter is right then the vapor refrigerant makes good contact with the pipe wall to get cool.
-And if the surrounding temperature is less or cool then vapor refrigerant cools very fast.
+If the coil material has high thermal conductivity, it cools vapor refrigerant fast.
+If the pipe diameter is proper, then the vapor refrigerant makes good contact with the pipe wall to get cool.
+And if the surrounding temperature is less or cool, then vapor refrigerant cools very fast.

 These condensers can be air-cooled, water-cooled, or evaporative condensers.